jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Vivanco (2017).md

   it after the fact.
 I was worried this was a bad idea, but the author mentions that this is just a reconstruction of head notes.
 I'm feeling somewhat validated now.

+## Chapter 6: Listening

+- "Listening is not just about being on the receiving end of sound"
+- Listening is an active process
+  - Concentrate
+  - Be empathetic
+  - Be patient
+  - Focus on tone

+### Acoustic Environments

+- Relationships between places and the sounds in them matter
+  - e.g., what does a library sound like?
+How about a classroom?

+### Thoughts

+- We trickled into boomer territory with the take on listening
+- This chapter was extremely short.
+I would have loved to learn more about how to listen properly.
+As a musician, this is an important skill that I think was overlooked.

+## Chapter 7: Asking Questions

+- Be sensitive of context (i.e., what to ask when)
+- Approaches to question asking:
+  - Surveys
+  - Interviews (formal, open-ended)
+  - Conversations
+  - Group interviews
+- Surveys are limited:
+  - You don't necessarily know what questions to ask
+  - You don't know how to order those questions
+- Ethnographers care more about open-ended interviews